Lucretia Mott: Overview

 Mott was a founder and president of the Northern Association for the Relief and Employment of Poor Women in Philadelphia (founded in 1846).
+In 1850, Mott published her speech Discourse on Woman, a pamphlet about restrictions on women in the United States.

 Seneca Falls Convention

 In 1848, Mott and Cady Stanton organized the Seneca Falls Convention, the first women's rights convention, at Seneca Falls, New York.
 Stanton's resolution that it was "the duty of the women of this country to secure to themselves the sacred right to the elective franchise" was passed despite Mott's opposition.
 Mott viewed politics as corrupted by slavery and moral compromises, but she soon concluded that women's "right to the elective franchise however, is the same, and should be yielded to her, whether she exercises that right or not."
+Noted abolitionist and human rights activist Frederick Douglass was in attendance and played a key role in persuading the other attendees to agree to a resolution calling for women's suffrage.
 Mott signed the Seneca Falls Declaration of Sentiments.

-Despite Mott's opposition to electoral politics, her fame had reached into the political arena even before the July 1848 women's rights convention.
-During the June 1848 National Convention of the Liberty Party, 5 of the 84 voting delegates cast their ballots for Lucretia Mott to be their party's candidate for the Office of U.S. Vice President.
-In delegate voting, she placed 4th in a field of nine.
+Despite Mott's opposition to electoral politics, her fame had reached into the political arena.
+During the June 1848 National Convention of the Liberty Party, 5 voting delegates cast their ballots for Lucretia Mott to be their party's candidate for the Office of U.S. Vice President, making her the first woman to run for that position.

-Over the next few decades, women's suffrage became the focus of the women's rights movement.
-While Cady Stanton is usually credited as the leader of that effort, it was Mott's mentoring of Cady Stanton and their work together that inspired the event.
-Mott's sister, Martha Coffin Wright, also helped organize the convention and signed the declaration.

-Noted abolitionist and human rights activist Frederick Douglass was in attendance and played a key role in persuading the other attendees to agree to a resolution calling for women's suffrage.